ansible/ansible/docs/docsite/rst/windows_faq.rst

 Python and do not work on Windows for various reasons.

-Because of this, there are dedicated Windows modules that are written in Powershell and are meant to be run on Windows hosts which can be found `here <http://docs.ansible.com/list_of_windows_modules.html>`_.
+Because of this, there are dedicated Windows modules that are written in PowerShell and are meant to be run on Windows hosts which can be found `here <http://docs.ansible.com/list_of_windows_modules.html>`_.

 In addition, the following core modules/action-plugins work with Windows